vmallet/ida-plugins/README.md

   * Something that's also of considerable importance is that the IDA Toolbag lets you collaborate with other IDA users: one can publish his 'History', or import another user's history & even merge them!
   * See the official documentation for an extensive feature list.

+* [IDAtropy](https://github.com/danigargu/IDAtropy): IDAtropy is a plugin for Hex-Ray's IDA Pro designed to generate charts of entropy and histograms using the power of idapython and matplotlib.

 * [IdaVSHelp](https://github.com/andreafioraldi/IdaVSHelp): IDAPython plugin to integrate Visual Studio Help Viewer in IDA Pro >= 6.8

-* [IDAtropy](https://github.com/danigargu/IDAtropy): IDAtropy is a plugin for Hex-Ray's IDA Pro designed to generate charts of entropy and histograms using the power of idapython and matplotlib.
+* [idawasm](https://github.com/fireeye/idawasm): These IDA Pro plugins add support for loading and disassembling WebAssembly modules.
+  * control flow reconstruction and graph mode
+  * code and data cross references
+  * globals, function parameters, local variables, etc. can be renamed
+  * auto-comment hint suport

+* [idaxex](https://github.com/emoose/idaxex): Xbox360/Xenon loader plugin for IDA 7.2+, supporting most known Xbox360/Xenon .XEX executable file formats.

 * [IDA Xtensa](https://github.com/themadinventor/ida-xtensa): This is a processor plugin for IDA, to support the Xtensa core found in Espressif ESP8266.
 It does not support other configurations of the Xtensa architecture, but that is probably (hopefully) easy to implement.